sheltermanager/asm3/src/static/pages/manual/_sources/reports.rst.txt

 * $ASK DIET$ - requests a diet from the user in the same manner as $ASK SPECIES$

+* $ASK PAYMENTMETHOD$ - requests a payment method.

-* $ASK DONATIONTYPE$ - requests a payment/donation type from the user in the same manner as $ASK SPECIES$
+* $ASK PAYMENTTYPE$ - requests a payment/donation type from the user in the same manner as $ASK SPECIES$

 * $ASK LOGTYPE$ - requests a log type from the user in the same manner as $ASK